DistributedSystemsGroup/zoe/docs/howto_zapp.rst

         ]
         return applications.app_base.fill_app_template(APP_NAME, False, services)

- The function gen_app takes as arguments the options defined in the previous step.
+The function `gen_app()` takes as arguments the options defined in the previous step.
 It uses these arguments for calling the framework functions and fill a list of services.
-Finally, with the call to `fill_app_template` we are populating a generic template with our options and services.
+Finally, with the call to `fill_app_template()` we are populating a generic template with our options and services.

 Each framework package defines functions that fill in a template.
 These functions are actually quite simple, but they hide the structure of the Zoe application description format to simplify the creation of ZApps.
+They are also hiding the complexities of running Spark in Docker containers: network details and configuration options are already defined and setup correctly.

 As can be seen in some of the sample applications (have a look at the `eurecom_aml_lab` one, for example) the service descriptions returned by the template functions can be further customized to add environment variables, docker networks, volumes, etc.